nosana-ci/workshop/assignments/HackSC/README.md

    - You’ll receive a unique URL to access your notebook.
 4. Open the URL and start working on your project.
 5. **Important:** Your notebook instance will be active for only **2 hours**, so save your work regularly!
+6. **Advisory:** If your notebook fails, and you are not able to stop it manually, and you are not able to create a new one with the [NosJobBot](https://t.me/NosJobBot), you can run `/killnotebook`, and then try again with `/jupyter`.

 To run the notebook, navigate to `Run > Run All Cells` in the menu.